 What is viewability?

 Viewability is a measurement advertisers use to determine how well their ad is seen by real, human readers.
-Different advertises can have different baselines to determine viewability, but in general an ad is considered ‘viewable’ when at least half of the ad is seen on the screen by real, human readers for at least 1 second.
+An ad is considered ‘viewable’ when at least half of the ad is seen on the screen by real, human readers for at least 1 second.

 For example, an ad in your site’s footer that isn’t sticky would likely have very low viewability, because readers often do not scroll to the very bottom of your site, while an ad near a recipe may be viewed for a long time while a reader follows the recipe instructions, resulting in very high viewability.

 Advertisers can track the viewability of ad impressions for your entire site and for individual ad units, and they use this viewability information to decide how much to bid for your ad spaces.
-The better the viewability of the ad units on your site, the more valuable your site becomes to advertisers.
+Different advertises can have different baselines for viewability, but generally, better ad viewability makes your site more valuable to advertisers.

 If you were an advertiser, would you rather pay to advertise on a site where ads are always seen by readers, or one where the ad loads but no one ever sees it?

 We’ve done a lot of research and testing on the viewability of different ad units.
-We focus on placing ads in highly viewable locations on your site, and we’ve also introduced certain ad units specifically designed to increase viewability.
+We focus on placing ads in highly viewable locations on your site, and we also have certain ad placements specifically designed to increase viewability.

 Are you currently using any of these highly-viewable ad units to increase your site’s attractiveness to advertisers?

 This ad type “sticks” to the bottom of the page for the entire session while your reader scrolls down, scoring nearly perfect viewability rates, which brings up your viewability across your entire site.
 It's one of THE most valuable ads you can run on your site.